sulfuror/rescript-sh/README.md

 its name.

 Using rescript, this is the best approach if you have different repositories.
-Also, because all files realted to one instance will be named the same as your script, it is better to rename the script before configuring everyting because if you rename the script after you have set up everythig it will not recognize the configuration file, which will be called `nameofyourscript.conf`, the exclude file,
+Also, because all files related to one instance will be named the same as your script, it is better to rename the script before configuring everyting because if you rename the script after you have set up everythig it will not recognize the configuration file, which will be called `nameofyourscript.conf`, the exclude file,